freebsd/pkg/README.md

 The first thing to do when working with remote repositories is to update from them.

-Updating remote repositories is done by the 'pkg update' command.
+Updating remote repositories is done by the `pkg update` command.

 If PACKAGESITE environment variable is defined to point to a remote package repository then only this repository will be updated.
 Otherwise all remote